 With over 2,300 nature reserves in the UK, the Wildlife Trusts offer you the opportunity to explore and learn about nature in a variety of locations.
-Most of them are free to enter, although you may be charged a small entrance fee at some of the larger sites.
+Most of them are free to enter, although you may be charged a small entrance or parking fee at some of the larger sites.

 The Wildlife Trusts offer loads of activities suitable for families, including ‘forest tots’ pre-school sessions, mud and pond dipping, insect identification classes, bird watching, art and photography exhibitions and family nature trails.

 You can join your local Wildlife Trust from about £3 a month, which allows you free entry into all sites and includes a welcome pack full of goodies along with a quarterly magazine.

 When my children were little, our craft box was a lifesaver during weekends and school holidays, especially when the weather was bad.

 We filled it with inexpensive paints and crayons from the Pound Shop, bits of colourful card and paper, glitter, glue and pipe cleaners.
 We collected old buttons, cardboard tubes, shiny sweet wrappers and bits of foil.

 The craft box entertained the kids for hours for very little money.
 They created many works of art that were displayed around the house and given to grandparents.

 Libraries are a brilliant free resource, so make sure you and your kids get library cards.
 You can borrow books, eBooks and audio books, use a computer, and take part in library events.
 Activities range from toddler and baby sessions, computer clubs, art and colouring, family story sessions and summer reading challenges.